 The four museums are home to over 8.5 million objects and specimens representing the natural world, global art and artefacts:

 - The Ashmolean is the first public museum in Britain and its collections include the most important group of Raphael drawings in the world.

 - The History of Science Museum - housed in the world’s oldest surviving purpose-built museum building - contains the world’s finest collection of historic scientific instruments.

 - The Museum of Natural History holds the University’s internationally significant collections of 7 million geological and zoological specimens, including the fossil bones of the first dinosaur ever to be described scientifically.

 - The Pitt Rivers Museum houses one of the world’s finest collections of anthropology and archaeology, with objects from every continent and from throughout human history.

 The Bodleian is the largest university library system in the United Kingdom.
 It comprises the principal University library – the Bodleian Library – and 27 libraries across Oxford, which provide services to 21st-century scholars across subject disciplines, from direct access to high-demand print collections to online access to journals, manuscripts, archives and databases.
 Together, the Bodleian Libraries hold more than 13 million printed items, over 80,000 e-journals and outstanding special collections including rare books and manuscripts.

-Overseen by the Pro-Vice-Chancellor for People & GLAM, the Gardens, Libraries and Museums division (GLAM) represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.
+Overseen by the Head of GLAM, the Gardens, Libraries and Museums division (GLAM) represents these six departments, and coordinates related budgets, policy and strategy in support of the University’s academic, research and teaching activities, and its heritage and legal responsibilities.